 \section{Conclusion}

 The cosmic dark ages represent a pristine cosmological time period, and the 21-cm signal from this epoch is a potent probe with the capacity to constrain the microphysical properties of DM.
 Indeed, a growing body of research on non-standard scenarios suggests that exotic DM models could be more identifiable than the standard CDM signal.
 In this study, we explore the cosmological signatures of the co-SIMP DM model, focusing on its imprint on both the global 21-cm signal and its power spectrum.
-By parametrizing the interaction strength via a dimensionless parameter $\cint$, we have forecasted the extent to which upcoming dark ages experiments can probe this model and distinguish it from the standard CDM model.
+We introduce a combined dimensionless parameter, $\cint$, incorporating the masses of DM and SM particles, interaction cross-section between them, and the amount of heat exchange between the two sectors. $\cint=0$ represents the standard $\Lambda$CDM scenario.
+By parametrizing the combined parameter, we have forecasted the extent to which upcoming dark ages experiments can probe co-SIMP model and distinguish it from the standard CDM model.

 Our analysis shows that the co-SIMP interaction has two primary imprints on the 21-cm signal.
 First, it enhances the amplitude of the global signal absorption trough and shifts its peak towards the higher redshifts.
 For example, while the CDM global signal peaks at $-40.57$ mK at $z=85.6$, the co-SIMP model with $\cint=1.0$ reaches a deeper $-50.64$ mK at $z=86.17$.
 Second, this enhancement is strongly dependent on redshift.
 At high redshifts ($z\gtrsim 50$), the interaction amplifies the signal, while at lower redshifts ($z\lesssim 50$), it leads to suppression due to the modified collisional coupling in the IGM (see Fig.~\ref{fig:global}).
 A similar redshift dependence is observed in the 21-cm power spectra.
 The power spectrum is enhanced with $\cint$ for $z\gtrsim50$, while for $z\lesssim50$ it leads to a suppression (see Figs.~\ref{fig:p21_z60_cint_varry} and \ref{fig:p21_z40_cint_varry}).